 Ultimate is a team sport played with a flying disc (frisbee) on pitches the same size as a football pitch.
 The game is played by 2 teams who attack enzones to score a point.

 Last weekend the local ultimate team competed in Cranford, London along with a whole host of other Frisbee teams battling to secure a place at the UK-wide National tournament.
+They were more than ready and eager to bring their golf bags for discs with them to challenge the other team.
 For the Isle of Wight side it was their first regional tournament having only ever played in friendly tournaments beforehand.

 The 2-day tournament featuring around 8x 20 minute games saw the Wild Cards come up against tough opposition.

 It ended up being a tough weekend for the Wild Cards having been seeded in a group with 3 former National level teams.
 Wild Cards went into the tournament seeded near the bottom but managed to defy odds securing a win in their final match of the tournament to stay off the bottom of the table.

 The weekend became a chance to showcase how far the club had come and to mark the Isle of Wight’s position as a place for Ultimate Frisbee to expand.